trynmaps/metrics-mvp/metrics_api.md

-# Backend API documentation
+# Backend API Documentation

 The backend API uses graphQL.
 There is one endpoint, `/metrics_api`, that accepts a query string containing the necessary parameters for the query and the fields to be returned in the response.

-# Structure of a graphQL query
+# Structure of a graphQL Query

 OpenTransit's data is organized as a nested structure of objects.
 Each object represents a subset of the data (data about a route, data about a stop, data about bus arrivals, etc).
 This data is divided into fields, which are either other objects or primitive types like `String` or `Float`.
 For instance, to fetch information about every route, we would start by querying `routes`, which is a `RouteList`, an object that contains information about each route: